Skip to main content

 • Only return identity fields explicitly requested in requested_data

-• Session data expires automatically (5 minutes for identify/sign sessions)
+• Session data expires automatically (about 5 minutes for identify and sign sessions)

 • Completed session data is returned once via polling and then cleared

-• Audit records store only what’s needed for legal compliance
+• Audit records are append-only and store only what’s needed for legal compliance

 Compliance